 Hot branding, freeze marking and microchipping

-There are three main ways to identify your horse or pony:
+Three main ways to identify your horse or pony

-A legal requirement for all horses and ponies (with a very few specific exceptions for moorland ponies in designated areas).
 Microchipping provides a guarantee of identity.
-Microchip implantation is not pain free, but does appear to inflict less pain and suffering than hot branding or freeze marking.
+Microchip implantation isn't pain-free but does appear to inflict less pain and suffering than hot branding or freeze marking.

 Involves a cold branding iron being held on the skin for 7-10 seconds in dark horses to make a white mark, or 12-15 in lighter horses to destroy the hair growth follicles and make a bald mark.
 Freeze marking may deter the theft of horses and ponies, which can lead to neglect, poor welfare and slaughter, but it can cause significant suffering.